prrvchr/SQLiteOOo/README.md

 ### What has been done for version 1.2.3:

 - The extension will ask you to install jdbcDriverOOo extension in versions 1.4.6 minimum.
+- Modification of the extension options accessible via: **Tools -> Options -> LibreOffice Base -> Embedded SQLite Driver** in order to comply with the new graphic charter.

+### What has been done for version 1.3.0:

+- The extension will ask you to install jdbcDriverOOo extension in versions 1.4.6 minimum.
-- Modification of the extension options accessible via: **Tools -> Options... -> LibreOffice Base -> Embedded SQLite Driver** in order to comply with the new graphic charter.
+- Modification of the extension options accessible via: **Tools -> Options -> LibreOffice Base -> Embedded SQLite Driver** in order to comply with the new graphic charter.

-### What remains to be done for version 1.2.3:
+### What remains to be done for version 1.3.0:

 - Add new language for internationalization...